moduspwnens/boa-chat/README.md

 Coming soon!
 For now, use the [Build and deploy from source method](#build-and-deploy-from-source).
 It's very easy--just requires an additional ~25 minutes.

+This application has no region restrictions, although it does require [Step Functions](https://aws.amazon.com/step-functions/).
+These are [only available](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) in US East (Virginia), US West (Oregon), and EU (Ireland) at the time of writing.

 ## Features

 ### Platform